-I developed Artist Mentoring to help you transform.
+I developed Artist Mentoring to help you live your best artist life.

-I know that being an artist can be hard.
-I also know that it’s all possible, because you have a good creative brain and you can do this.
+I know that living your life as an artist can be difficult.
+I also know that it’s possible, because you have a good creative brain and you can do this.
 All I have learned is at your disposal – to help you create the artist’s life you want.

 I will give you personalized support, assessment, encouragement and feedback as you make and take your art to the world.